Category Archives: Buying a Home

 Should You Change Real Estate Agents?

 Being a member of the LGBTQ community may make you hesitant about simply hiring any real estate agent.
-You want to make certain the person you’re working with is going to be able to help you find the home that fits all of your needs, while also respecting who you are.
+You want to make certain the Residential Real Estate Company you’re working with is going to be able to help you find the home that fits all of your needs, while also respecting who you are.
 In some cases, you may find that the agent you’ve hired doesn’t seem to be on the right track.
 Should you look for someone new?
-Here are a few […]
+Many […]

 U Street, a Home to the LGBTQ Community in DC